Trump says any country buying Venezuelan oil will face a 25% tariff

 By Elisabeth Buchwald, CNN

-(CNN) — President Donald Trump said Monday that he will impose tariffs of 25% on any nation that purchases oil from Venezuela.
+(CNN) — President Donald Trump said Monday that he will impose tariffs of 25% on any nation that buys oil from Venezuela.

 “Venezuela has been very hostile to the United States and the Freedoms which we espouse.
 Therefore, any Country that purchases Oil and/or Gas from Venezuela will be forced to pay a Tariff of 25% to the United States on any Trade they do with our Country,” Trump said in a post on Truth Social.

-Trump claimed, without evidence, Venezuela has “purposefully and deceitfully” sent criminals, including violent individuals and members of gangs like Tren de Aragua, to the United States.
+Trump claimed, without evidence, Venezuela has “purposefully and deceitfully” sent criminals, including violent individuals and members of gangs like Tren de Aragua, to the US.

+He pledged Monday to enact the 25% tariffs on countries purchasing oil from Venezuela on that same day, later saying it would come on top of any existing tariffs.

-Markets opened markedly higher on Monday and appeared unphased by Trump’s latest threats.
+Markets traded markedly higher on Monday and appeared unfazed by Trump’s latest threats.

 The-CNN-Wire

-Note: This story has been updated with additional content.
-CNN’s Matt Egan contributed reporting.